mozilla/gecko-dev/testing/perfdocs/generated/writing.rst

   - **selenium.driver** - The instantiated version of the WebDriver driving the current version of the browser

 - **command** provides API to interact with the browser.
-It's a wrapper around the selenium client `Full documentation here <https://www.sitespeed.io/documentation/sitespeed.io/scripting/#commands>`_
+It's a wrapper around the selenium client `Full documentation is available here <https://www.sitespeed.io/documentation/sitespeed.io/scripting/#commands>`_

 Below is an example of a test that visits the BBC homepage and clicks on a link.